NoahVastmans/Health-Tech/README.md

 ---

 ### 📹 `SmartServe Ball - Explanation Video/`
-A short **demonstration video** summarizing the SmartServe Ball project — explaining the concept, system design, and results in a clear visual format.
+A short **demonstration video** summarizing the SmartServe Ball project — explaining the concept and system design in a clear visual format.

 ---